NIRCam Grism Time Series

 SW and LW timing synchronization

-The timing of the short and long wavelength channels can be offset from each other from zero seconds to the frame time, which can be smaller than the group time.
+Due to the on-board subarray configuration sequence being executed serially for the different NIRCam detectors, the timing of the SW and LW channels can be offset from each other from zero seconds up to one frame time, which can be smaller than the group time.

 References